odravison/cervejaria-fractal/README.md

 # cervejaria-fractal
-Project with the purpose to demonstrate abilities in front-end using ReactJS framework
+Project with the purpose to demonstrate abilities in front-end using ReactJS framework to Fractal interview process